derailed-dash/Advent-of-Code/docs/python/logging.md

 logger.debug("Testing a debug line")
 ```

 Note how we have set different thresholds, as well as different message formats, for the two handlers.
+So the _debug_ message only gets written to the log file, whereas the _info_ messgae gets written to both the log file, and the console.

 ## Summary